 The Woodside International Horse Trials

-The Woodside International Horse Trials will continue on Sunday with both show jumping and cross-country for the national divisions.
+The Woodside International Horse Trials will continue on Sunday with both Show Jumping and Cross-Country for the over 300 horses competing in the six national divisions.

 2014 USEA - Recognized UPCOMING Scheduled EventS